momentum-mod/docs/_posts/convars/2020-10-23-mom_zone_stage_draw_color.md

   - stage
   - color
   - trigger
-default_value: 0000FFFF
+default_value: 0 0 255 255
 ---

-Color of the stage zone(s).
+Color of the stage zone(s) in RGBA format.